catherinevee/pulumi/pulumi/policies/README.md

 - Add new policy files to extend or customize enforcement

 Keep policies up to date to ensure best practices and compliance.

+## Additional Information
+This section can include more details about compliance and security policies.

+Keep policies up to date to ensure best practices and compliance.